auyer/rcpassos.me/posts/ebpf/index.md

 It is the extension of the original BPF (Berkeley Packet Filter) that was used to filter packets in the network stack.
 They are the same technology now, and both BPF and eBPF names can be used interchangeably to refer to the same thing.
 Skipping the origin story, eBPF is a technology that allows us to run small programs inside the Linux Kernel.
-This could have seemd uninteresting before my introduction.
+This could have seemed uninteresting before my introduction.
 But now that we remeber the Kernel's power, we can start to imagine why this is a big deal.

 These programs can be loaded at runtime without rebooting or stopping anything, and clearly, without the need to recompile (the kernel).